Wrestler Vinesh Phogat announces retirement: 'Don't have any more strength'

 Vinesh is a three-time Olympian and has won gold medals in both the Asian and Commonwealth Games.
 She had become the first woman wrestler to reach the gold medal bout in her category on Tuesday night.

 The wrestler now pins her hope on the decision from the Court of Arbitration for Sports (CAS), demanding that she be awarded a joint silver medal.
-However, United World Wrestling (UWW) has said that the current weigh-in rule cannot be changed.
+However, United World Wrestling (UWW) has said that the current weigh-in rule cannot be changed as of now.
 "On IOA's suggestion that a wrestler's results from the day on which the athlete met the weigh-in requirements should not be disqualified, the UWW President was sympathetic.
 UWW will also discuss the suggestion at an appropriate platform but it could not be done retrospectively," the world body said in a statement late on Wednesday after its President Nenad Lalovic met IOA chief P T Usha.

 Cuban wrestler Yusneylis Guzman Lopez, who lost to Vinesh in the semifinals, replaced her in the final against American Sarah Ann Hildebrandt.
-Hildebrandt went on to win the gold medal.